 You’ll find cafes and shops in any of the small towns near the start of the ride – Odiaxere, Mexihoera Grande and Figueira – as well as in Monchique and Marmalete.

 If you want to split the ride into two, then there’s a range of accommodation in and around Monchique, as well as at Caldas da Monchique.
-The bigger towns nearby – Lagos and Portimão – offer a range of accommodation options, as well as supermarkets, bike shops etc.
+The bigger towns nearby – Lagos and Portimão – offer a wide range of accommodation and eating options, as well as supermarkets, bike shops etc.

 The map for this route begins in the village of Mexilhoeira Grande but anywhere between Odiaxere and Mexilhoeira will do just as well – the important thing is to give yourself a bit of a warm up before starting the climb.